 Collaborating with Governments

-APCO is working closely with our local, state and federal governments to deliver the 2025 National Packaging Targets and build a circular economy for packaging in Australia.
+APCO is working closely with local, state and federal governments to deliver the 2025 National Packaging Targets and build a circular economy for packaging in Australia.

 Our co-regulatory structure means we work in close partnership with state and federal governments, along with our Members and broader industry, to deliver the obligations outlined within the Australian Packaging Covenant document.
 This co-regulatory framework enables APCO Members to meet their obligations under the National Environment Protection (Used Packaging Materials) Measure 2011 (NEPM).
 Read more about how this co-regulatory model co-ordinates packaging sustainability here.